metaskills/lambda-rag/README.md

 Before we dig into [sqlite-vss](https://github.com/asg017/sqlite-vss), I'd like to explain why I think this extension is so amazing.
 To date, I have found sqlite-vss the easiest and quickest way to explore vector embeddings.
 Many GenAI projects use [Supabase](https://supabase.com) which seems great but is difficult to run locally.
 The goal here is to learn!

 As your application grows, I highly recommend looking at [Amazon OpenSearch Serverless](https://aws.amazon.com/blogs/big-data/introducing-the-vector-engine-for-amazon-opensearch-serverless-now-in-preview/).
 It is a fully managed, highly scalable, and cost-effective service that supports vector similarity search.
-It even supports [pre-filtering with FAISS](https://opensearch.org/docs/latest/search-plugins/knn/filter-search-knn/) for those looking for the [Missing WHERE Clause in Vector Search](https://www.pinecone.io/learn/vector-search-filtering/).
+It even supports [pre-filtering with FAISS](https://opensearch.org/docs/latest/search-plugins/knn/filter-search-knn/).

 Let's look at [sqlite-vss](https://github.com/asg017/sqlite-vss) a bit closer.
 This article [A SQLite Extension for Vector Search](https://observablehq.com/@asg017/introducing-sqlite-vss) does an amazing job covering the creation of standard tables as well as virtual tables for embeddings and how to query them both.
 The LambdaRAG Demo follows all these patterns closely in our [`db/create.js`](https://github.com/metaskills/lambda-rag/blob/main/db/create.js) file.
 Our resulting schema is: